aam051102/OpenboundCPP/README.md

 ## TODO

+### Releases:
+- Make full release of packaged all 3 Openbound parts, packaged as one game.
+Preferably as a single executable.
+Why?
+Because why not?
+---
+### Engine:
+- Link icon resource in build file.
+Possibly replace Premake5 with CMake for this purpose, if CMake supports it.
 - Add save/load support.
 - Search for "CheckIsLoaded", uncomment everything and implement it.
 - (Plausibly) Integrate Lightspark or Gnash or some other Flash emulator to support "movies" (i.e. Flash)?